 A seldom visited and remote corner of the Indian Himalaya, nestled between Bhutan and China, with green valleys filled with lush temperate forests and vast tracts of old growth silver firs that are home to primulas, cobra lilies, towering cardiocrinums, flamboyant roscoeas, orchids, a diverse woody plant flora and a richest assortment of stunning meconopsis.
 High passes have wonderful alpines, dwarf rhododendrons and delicate lilies.
 Improvements to infrastructure now mean it's possible to visit more easily and we will explore the superb complex of valleys and passes around Jang and Tawang.
+And we begin in intriguing Megalahaya searching for carnivorous pitchers plants and ancient standing stones.
 A unique and truly off the beaten path destination.

 The remoteness of Arunachal Pradesh means just getting into the area takes some time and today we begin our climb into the foothills, passing lush roadsides with the wild cane orchids, Arundina graminifolia, climbing steadily into pine clad valleys until we reach a higher pass with Rhododendron maddenii and Cautleya gracilis.
 Humid slopes will also have the spectacular Cardiocrinum giganteum with the orchid Vanda undulata on the rockier banks.
 Overnight Dirang.